By Cradle & Tonic

 Will giving birth hurt?

-Giving birth can be extremely painful, however, a recent survey done by the American Society of Anestheologists showing that almost half of all first-time mums said their labour wasn't as bad as they thought it'd be!
-During labour, women can have a natural birth, a birth done at home, or a c-section where the baby is taken out from an incision made in the abdomen.
+During labour, women can have a natural birth, a home brith or a C-section where the baby is taken out from an incision made in the abdomen.
 Your doctor and midwife will provide medical care, including pain medication, to help you through the birthing process.

 Recovery after childbirth